 Although largely lacking the way of hi-tech wizardry or state-of-the-art showstoppers, the likes of virtual dance classes and touch-screen booking technology do lend the ship a distinctively 21st-century feel.
 While billed as family-friendly -- and it largely is -- parents with younger kids might struggle to keep their tots entertained.

-TUI Discovery Dress Code
+Marella Discovery Dress Code

-There's been a concerted shift to a more casual approach to dress on the TUI Discovery.
+There's been a concerted shift to a more casual approach to dress on the Marella Discovery.
 While scruffy is certainly not de la mode, younger passengers lean towards a relaxed mix of jeans, t-shirts, and the odd piece of sportswear; more senior cruisers tend to stick to smart casual.
 There's still opportunities to break out the glad rags, with the traditional Captain's Gala Night replaced with a Dress To Impress evening; fancy gowns and tuxes aren't compulsory, though plenty seize the chance to pull on their best.
 The main restaurants -- 47° and Gallery 47° -- don't allow vests, shorts, or swimwear, and the two a la carte eateries and cocktail bar require collared shirts (with or without tie).

-TUI Discovery Gratuity
+Marella Discovery Gratuity